MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 Sets the machine name.

 Parameters
-* name : New machine name, hex64 encoded, to set to
+* name: New machine name, hex64 encoded, to set to

 ## Perception Simulation Control